wwcodemanila/WWCodeManila-ML.AI/README.md

     * Please upload or push the file in your GIT repository.
     * Open an issue in this repository named [Your name] - [topic].
 For example, John Doe - First ML Project.
     * Share the link of your work on the issue.
-* We celebrate all sorts of accomplishments, big or small!
-So please share your work with us ٩(●ᴗ●)۶

 ## Our Milestones
 ### Getting started